There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Dick Cheney (Christian Bale) was not always a successful and powerful man.
 In his youth, he was kicked out of college for drinking and getting into fights.
 Not long after that, his lifestyle started jeopardizing his low-paying jobs.
 He had the love of his life at his side, but she could only take so much.
 Eventually, Lynne (Amy Adams) decided that enough was enough.
 She pushed him to get himself together and to become the successful man she knew he could be, so that he could provide for her and their family.

 After that, Dick Cheney’s life would never be the same.
-He decided to get into politics, and made a name for himself alongside his mentor, Donald Rumsfeld (Steve Carell).
+He decided to get into politics, and he made a name for himself alongside his mentor, Donald Rumsfeld (Steve Carell).
 Eventually, Dick Cheney became the most powerful and most reputable man in the Republican party.
-This made him the only logical choice when George W. Bush (Sam Rockwell) was seeking a Vice President for his campaign for presidency.
+This made him the only logical choice when George W. Bush (Sam Rockwell) was seeking a Vice President for his Presidential Campaign.
 What no one realized at the time was that Dick Cheney saw an opportunity.
 He had his own idea of the role he would play as Vice President, and no one would see him coming.

 The Pros & Cons